 Our school was established by the West Central Education District to meet the needs of a large variety of individuals.
-The education, safety, and security of all that attend are vital to us.
-Academic skills and social/emotional learning is prioritized to prepare students for graduation and beyond.
+The education, safety, and security of all attending is important to us.
+Academic skills and social/emotional learning are prioritized to prepare students for graduation and beyond.
 We have students attending from our cooperative school districts: Albany, Melrose, Paynesville, and Sauk Centre.
 We also welcome students from other districts.